 Hypotension and bradycardia have been reported following propranolol overdose and should be treated appropriately.
 Glucagon can exert potent inotropic and chronotropic effects and may be particularly useful for the treatment of hypotension or depressed myocardial function after a propranolol overdose.

-Propranolol is contraindicated in 1) cardiogenic shock; 2) sinus bradycardia, sick sinus syndrome, and greater than first-degree block unless a permanent pacemaker is in place; 3) bronchial asthma; and 4) in patients with known hypersensitivity to propranolol hydrochloride.
+- Sinus bradycardia, sick sinus syndrome, and greater than first-degree block unless a permanent pacemaker is in place

 This monograph has been modified to include the generic and brand name in many instances.